 A very special Virtual Wall of Remembrance can be visited online and you can also leave a note of remembrance.
 Your remembrance can also be delivered directly to the DC Memorial that relates to the war conflict that involved your friend or family member.
 For more information click here: Virtual Wall of Remembrance.

-The history, venues and slated special events make DC a very special place to spend Memorial Day which is observed on Monday, May 27.
+The history, venues and slated special events make DC a very special place to spend Memorial Day which is observed on Monday, May 29.
 There are hundreds of thousands of celebratory events being held across the nation.
-Most will occur on Monday, May 27 but some events will be held on Thursday, May 30 which is the official and traditional Memorial Day with the last Monday of the month being the federal holiday observance.
-Support those organizations that will honor Memorial Day on the 30th as well by attending traditional Memorial Day observances.
+Most will occur on Monday, May 29 but some events will be held prior to official and traditional Memorial Day.
+Support those organizations that will honor Memorial Day prior to the official holiday as well by attending traditional Memorial Day observances.

-As a reminder, days following Memorial Day the countdown will begin for to the annual DC Jazz Festival to be held June 5 to June 16.
+As a reminder, days following Memorial Day the countdown will begin for to the annual DC Jazz Festival.
 Across numerous stages including The Kennedy Center, the Kastles Stadium at the Wharf, and various clubs and locations there will be over 125 performances.
 There are a variety of favorite performers to be on hand as well as new exciting acts.
 For details on the performers and the locations visit the official DC Jazz Fest Web site.
-Make sure to come by and see CAISO perform again this year at the DC Jazz Fest.
-We will be performing on June 8 from 7PM to 8:30PM at Gallery O on H Street (1354 H Street NE, DC).
-Stay afterwards to see Little Red and the Renegades.
-Hope to see you there!